Terence Crawford Net Worth: 'Bud' Boasts $10 Million Net Worth

 Purse info gather from theathletic.com

 It is fair to say that Terence Crawford isn’t short of a dollar or two.
 His net worth, salary and fight purses will continue to rise as his career develops and he continues to feature in big fights.
-Should he win this weekend against Errol Spence Jr, then his career earnings and net worth are sure to catapult even higher in the aftermath.
+Especially given the face he is still undefeated, as well as being the undisputed champion at welterweight now.

 ALSO SEE: Who Is Terence Crawford’s Girlfriend?
 All You Need To Know About Crawford’s Long-Term Partner Alindra Person